U. S. Gold Still a Bargain

 Several of the more inspiring numismatists of our time agree that this is a multi-tiered coin market.
-Not only are collector coins selling to persons of average means, we have major rarities selling to big-time collectors who are trying to amass the world's greatest collection of…you name it, it is being collected.
+Not only are collector coins selling to persons of average means, we have major rarities selling to big-time collectors who are trying to amass the world’s greatest collection of….. you name it, it is being collected.
 The 1913 Liberty Head Nickel was recently purchased by Legend Numismatics.
-Everyone thought it was a lot of money when it was last sold.
+When it sold the last time everyone thought it was a lot of money.
 What is a lot of money to one person may not be a lot to another.
-When we start to see more companies putting their funds together and forming major partnerships we will probably see more rare coins selling in a manner akin to the art market where rare paintings realize 10 to 20 million dollars and up.
+When we start to see more companies putting their funds together and forming major partnerships we will probably see more rare coins selling in a manner akin to the art market where rare paintings realize ten to twenty million dollars and up.

 We mentioned last month how Three Dollar Gold coins have advanced recently.
 This is a great series for the traditionalist because it is a fairly long series, 1854 to 1889, but the mintages are so low compared to many other series that you have to be a serious collector to even venture here.
 There are really only three common dates by mintage, the 1854, 1874, and 1878; more than half of the dates have an original mintage of less than 5,000 coins.
 Fifteen of these dates have a mintage under 1,500, so the number of collectors for complete sets is limited due to so many natural rarities.
 There is one unique date, the 1870 S, so this would not count toward a complete set.